TheGloriousGenesis/CS_Learning/Docker/README.md

 - can execute command in current container or create second service for testing only

 ## Continuous Integration and Deployment
+- CI and CD used to build and test software before deploying on server
 - Applications run differently in development and production using Docker
 - In Dev Environment:
   - Web container contains: Dev Server, application files to send data to client